Below is a list of FAQ’s for the Hollywood Burbank Airport Replacement Terminal. Please click a question below for more information.

 Will there ever be a mandatory nighttime curfew?

 In order for the Airport Authority to implement a mandatory curfew at the Airport, Congress would need to amend the Airport Noise and Capacity Act.
 The Airport Authority supports the City of Burbank’s effort to achieve a mandatory curfew through Congressional legislation.
 Although past efforts by the Airport Authority, the City of Burbank, and Representatives Schiff and Sherman have not been successful, the efforts to achieve a mandatory curfew continue.
 With the passage of Measure B, the Airport Authority is required to continue supporting efforts to implement a mandatory curfew.

 What are the economic benefits to the City of Burbank from the Airport?

-According to figures from the City of Burbank Financial Services Department, the Airport generates more than $12 million annually in revenues to the city.
-Total revenues to the City of Burbank include $9.1 million in secured and unsecured property taxes, $2.1 million in parking taxes, and $1.2 million in sales tax.
-There are currently more than 2,200 people who work at the Airport.
+According to the figures from the City of Burbank Financial Services Department, the Airport generates nearly $15 million annually in revenue to the city.
+Total revenues to the City of Burbank include $10.9 million in secured and unsecured property taxes, $2.6 million in parking taxes, and $1.4 million in sales tax.
+There are currently more than 2,300 people who work at the Airport.

 Does the Airport generate any taxes for the City of Burbank?